Non-statistical behavior via Statistical instability: Non-statistical Anosov-Katok diffeomorphisms: The version of convergence in law

-where $s\in \mathbb R$ is arbitrary and $ Leb[x,x+s]$ denotes the normalized Lebesgue measure on the interval $[x,x+s]$.
-When $s$ is larger than one, we choose an interval of length one in the universal cover of $\mathbb S^1$ starting from a point in the fiber above $x$ and we push forward the normalized Lebesgue measure on this interval to the circle by the projection map.
-When $s=0$, we set $Leb[x,x] $ to be the Dirac mass on $x$.
-To prove that the identity map statistically bifurcates toward $\hat{\nu}_s$, the sequence $\{f_k=R_{\frac{1}{k}}\}_k $ of rotations converging to the identity and the sequence of times $\{n_k=\lfloor sk \rfloor\}_k$ work:

-It is not hard to check that these are the only measures that the identity map statistically bifurcates toward through perturbations in $\Lambda$.
-But if $\Lambda$ is the set of all smooth diffeomorphisms of $\mathbb S^1$ the set $\mathcal B_{\Lambda,f}$ contains all these measures togher with other measures, in particular the measure $\delta_{\delta_x}$ (the Dirac mass on the Dirac mass on $x$), for any point $x\in \mathbb S^1$.
-To see this, note that we can approach the identity map by Morse-Smale maps having two fixed points and the point $x$ as their only attracting fixed point. \end{example} Let us remind some definitions that we need in the rest of this section. \\ Let $X$ and $Y$ be two topological spaces with $Y$ compact.
-Denote the set of all compact subsets of $Y$ by $C(Y)$. \begin{definition} A map $\phi:X\to C(Y)$ is called lower semi-continuous if for any $x\in X$ and any $V$ open subset of $Y$ with $\phi(x)\cap V\neq \emptyset$, there is a neighbourhood $U$ of $x$ such that for any $y\in U$ the intersection $\phi(y)\cap V$ is non-empty.
-The map $\phi$ is called upper semi-continuous if for any $x\in X$ and any $V$ open subset of $Y$ with $\phi(x)\subset V$, there is a neighbourhood $U$ of $x$ such that for any $y\in U$ the set $\phi(y)$ is contained in $V$.
-And finally $\phi$ is called continuous at $x$ if it is both upper and lower semi-continuous at $x$. \end{definition} \begin{remark} To say $x$ is a continuity point of a set valued map $\phi:X\to C(Y)$ with the above definition, is indeed equal to say $x$ is a continuity point of $\phi$ with considering $C(Y)$ as a topological space endowed with Hausdorff topology. \end{remark} We also recall the following theorem of Fort \cite{fort1951points} which generalizes the well known theorem about real valued semi-continuous maps to the set valued semi-continuous maps: \begin{theorem*}[Fort] For any Baire topological space $X$ and compact topological space $Y$, the set of continuity points of a semi-continuous map from $X$ to $C(Y)$ is a Baire generic subset of $X$. \end{theorem*} Now fixing a set of dynamics $\Lambda$ we reprove the following fact on semi-continuity property of the map sending the dynamics to its set of invariant probability measures.
+\begin{remark} Theorem \ref{thm.generic BLambda} is the counterpart of Theorem \ref{thm.main.essential} in the version of convergence in law. \end{remark} We will prove this theorem later.
+Let us remind some definitions that we need in the rest of this section.
+Let $X$ and $Y$ be two topological spaces with $Y$ compact.
+Denote the set of all compact subsets of $Y$ by $C(Y)$. \begin{definition} A map $\phi:X\to C(Y)$ is called lower semi-continuous if for any $x\in X$ and any $V$ open subset of $Y$ with $\phi(x)\cap V\neq \emptyset$, there is a neighborhood $U$ of $x$ such that for any $y\in U$ the intersection $\phi(y)\cap V$ is non-empty.
+The map $\phi$ is called upper semi-continuous if, for any $x\in X$ and any $V$ open subset of $Y$ with $\phi(x)\subset V$, there is a neighborhood $U$ of $x$ such that for any $y\in U$ the set $\phi(y)$ is contained in $V$.
+And finally, $\phi$ is called continuous at $x$ if it is both upper and lower semi-continuous at $x$. \end{definition}